scipy-conference/scipy_proceedings/papers/bussonnier/papyri.rst

 We now layout the objectives of the Papyri documentation framework.
 Let us emphasize that the project is in no way intended to replace or cover many features included in well-established documentation tools such as Sphinx or Jupyter-book.
-Those projects are extremely flexible and meet the needs of their users.
+Those projects are extremely flexible and meet the needs of their users for publishing of standalone documentation website of PDFs.
 The Papyri project addresses specific documentation challenges (mentioned above), we present below what is (and what is not) the scope of work.

 **Goal (a): design a non-generic (non fully customisable) website builder.**
 When authors want or need complete control of the output and wide